Loyola University Chicago

 THTR 365 Theatre History and Literature II (3 Credit Hours)

 Theatre History and Literature is a four course sequence that examines works of dramatic literature in their historical context.
 Theatre History and Literature II focuses on the development of theatre from the 16th through 19th centuries.
-This class is Writing Intensive.
-Learning They will also apply research to creative practice.
+They will also apply research to creative practice.

 Interdisciplinary Option: European Studies, Shakespeare Studies